njtierney/validateHOT/README.md

 <ul>
 <li>
-<code>hitrate</code>: creates the *Hit Rate* (correctly predicted
+<code>hitrate</code>: creates the Hit Rate (correctly predicted choices)
-choices) of your validation task.
+of your validation task.
 The output will contain the chance level in your validation task ($\frac{1}{alternatives}$) in percentage.
-The number of correctly predicted partcipants’ choices as well as the percentage of how many choices were correctly predicted.
+The number of correctly predicted participants’ choices as well as the percentage of how many choices were correctly predicted.
 If you specify an optional <code>Group</code> argument the output is split by groups.
 </li>
 <li>
 <code>kl</code>: Kullback-Leibler-Divergence which measures the
-divergence between the actual choice distribution and the predicted choice distribution (Ding et al. 2011; HG 2018).
-Output provides both divergence between *predicted* from *observed* and *observed* from *predicted* due to the asymmetry of the Kullback-Leibler divergence.
+divergence between the actual choice distribution and the predicted choice distribution (Ding et al. 2011; Drost 2018).
+Output provides both divergence between predicted from observed and observed from predicted due to the asymmetry of the Kullback-Leibler divergence.
 If you specify an optional <code>Group</code> argument the output is split by groups.
 </li>
 <li>
 <code>mae</code>: average absolute error, i.e., deviation between